Silk Fabric Properties, What is Silk?

 silk fabric

-• Absorbs moisture and dries quickly
+• Moisture-Wicking: Absorbs moisture and dries quickly.

 Types of Silk Fabric